 Using the Sample

 Simply build and run the sample using Xcode.
 Select any application from the list to reveal its attributes on the right side of the window.
-You can also hide, unhide and quit any selected app.
+You can also hide and unhide an application.

-NSApp's main controller object that controls the hide, unhide and quit buttons.
+NSApp's main controller object that controls the hide ad unhide buttons.
 It also contains a custom value transformer for mapping NSBundleExecutableArchitecture values to readable strings.

 Contains the menu bar and main window this app along with all the necessary Cocoa bindings to display application attributes.